mohdfaour03/PGMS_for_Recommender_Systems/coldstart/README.md

 # Cold-Start Recommender Sandbox

 This package contains a minimal, dependency-light implementation of a strict cold-start recommender workflow.
-It demonstrates how to split interactions, vectorise item text without leakage, and evaluate a simple CTR-lite model that maps text features into collaborative filtering latent factors.
+It demonstrates how to split interactions, vectorise item text without leakage, and evaluate lightweight content-to-factor models such as CTR-lite (linear regression), A2F (a shallow MLP), CTPF (topic model coupling), CDL (denoising autoencoder), and HFT (topic-linked latent factors) that map item text into collaborative filtering latent factors.

 ## Data schema